1897 Vanderbilt Commodores football team: Kentucky University

-Central
+Central (KY)

 On October 16, Vanderbilt had a hard time defeating Central of Kentucky.

 VMI

 The VMI Keydets fell to Vanderbilt 12–0.

 Kentucky State College

 Vanderbilt rolled up a 50–0 score over Kentucky State College.
 The starting lineup was Boogher (left end), McAlister (left tackle), Whitemore (left guard), Brown (center), Hassett (right guard), Langhorst (right tackle), Stringfield (right end), Cox (quarterback), Connell (left halfback), Dye (right halfback), Farrell (fullback).

 In the second half of the Georgia–Virginia game in Atlanta, a Georgia fullback named Richard Von Albade ("Von") Gammon was fatally injured on a play.
 The Georgia, Georgia Tech and Mercer football teams soon disbanded.
 The Atlanta Journal ran a headline; "Death Knell of Football" and the Georgia legislature passed a bill to outlaw football in the state of Georgia.